 If you are a gradutte student at the Heinz College, visit: Out & Allied at Heinz.

-Created by a student, Plateful of Pride is a program where participants (regardless of sexual orientation) engage in conversation about their knowledge, experiences and feelings about LGBTQ issues.
-The program is facilitated by students and can be brought to your House or organization.
+Plateful of Pride is a monthly program where participants (regardless of sexual orientation) engage in lively conversation about their knowledge, experiences, and feelings of all things queer.
+Each month is catered by a different, local Pittsburgh eatery.
 For more information, contact Meg Evans.

 Housing & Dining Services offers Gender Neutral Housing.
 Located in the Oakland Community Apartments, this option allows upperclass male and female students to reside in the same room.
 For more information, visit Housing & Dining Services.